xingdi1990/olmocr/README.md

-  --apply_filter        Apply basic filtering to English pdfs which are not forms, and not likely seo spam --stats               Instead of running any job, reports some statistics about the current workspace --markdown            Also write natural text to markdown files preserving the folder structure of the input pdfs --model MODEL         List of paths where you can find the model to convert this pdf.
-You can specify several different paths here, and the script will try to use the
+  --apply_filter        Apply basic filtering to English pdfs which are not forms, and not likely seo spam --stats               Instead of running any job, reports some statistics about the current workspace --markdown            Also write natural text to markdown files preserving the folder structure of the input pdfs --target_longest_image_dim TARGET_LONGEST_IMAGE_DIM
+                        Dimension on longest side to use for rendering the pdf pages --target_anchor_text_len TARGET_ANCHOR_TEXT_LEN
+                        Maximum amount of anchor text to use (characters), not used for new models --guided_decoding     Enable guided decoding for model YAML type outputs

+VLLM Forwarded arguments:
-                        one which is fastest to access --gpu-memory-utilization GPU_MEMORY_UTILIZATION
+  --gpu-memory-utilization GPU_MEMORY_UTILIZATION
                         Fraction of VRAM vLLM may pre-allocate for KV-cache (passed through to vllm serve).
   --max_model_len MAX_MODEL_LEN
-                        Upper bound (tokens) vLLM will allocate KV-cache for; passed through to vllm serve as --max-model-len.
+                        Upper bound (tokens) vLLM will allocate KV-cache for, lower if VLLM won't start --tensor-parallel-size TENSOR_PARALLEL_SIZE, -tp TENSOR_PARALLEL_SIZE
-  --model_max_context MODEL_MAX_CONTEXT
-                        Maximum context length that the model was fine tuned under --model_chat_template MODEL_CHAT_TEMPLATE
-                        Chat template to pass to sglang server --target_longest_image_dim TARGET_LONGEST_IMAGE_DIM
-                        Dimension on longest side to use for rendering the pdf pages --target_anchor_text_len TARGET_ANCHOR_TEXT_LEN
+                        Tensor parallel size for vLLM --data-parallel-size DATA_PARALLEL_SIZE, -dp DATA_PARALLEL_SIZE
+                        Data parallel size for vLLM --port PORT           Port to use for the VLLM server

+beaker/cluster execution:
-                        Maximum amount of anchor text to use (characters) --beaker              Submit this job to beaker instead of running locally --beaker_workspace BEAKER_WORKSPACE
+  --beaker              Submit this job to beaker instead of running locally --beaker_workspace BEAKER_WORKSPACE
                         Beaker workspace to submit to